Gang brawl: Heavy police presence as gang members appear in court

 Multiple others received minor injuries.

-Another five people have been taken into custody on charges of fighting in a public place and possession of offensive weapons.
+Another five people were taken into custody on charges of fighting in a public place and possession of offensive weapons.

 “The behaviour of these groups is not acceptable, unlawful gang behaviour will not be tolerated and will be met with firm enforcement action,” Paxton said.